mfisher5/ParticipationNetworks/doc/Guide_To_Directed_Networks.md

 ### Late Season Networks

 The position of the fisheries from left (2015) to right (2016) on the ‘x’ axis is according to the direction of vessel flow.
 Whereas in the early season the only fishery which ‘lost’ vessel participation was the Dungeness crab fishery, in the late season some vessels switched out of a non-Dungeness fishery (positioned left) into the Dungeness crab fishery (positioned right).

+Node size is proportional to the number of Dungeness crab vessels participating in each fishery or alternative in the 2016 crab year, regardless of the node location in the plot area.

 Since Dungeness crab vessels have more diverse fishery participation in the late season, there will be a lot more self-loops in these graphs.